Tuition and Fees

 In-District Student Tuition

-(Students must live in Community College District 518 30 days prior to the beginning of the term and have the intention to live here permanently in order to qualify for in-district tuition)
+(Students must live in Community College District 518, 30 days prior to the beginning of the term and have the intention to live here permanently in order to quality for in-district tuition)

 Out-of-District Student Tuition

 (Without home district charge-back approval, 30 days before semester’s start on file in the College Admissions Office)

 Out-of-State Student Tuition

 $260 per credit hour

 International Student Tuition

 (International students who attend Carl Sandburg College on a temporary visa are not eligible for in-district tuition rates)

 $155 per credit hour